 In the subject of English, students extend their Reading and Viewing, Writing and Creating, and Listening and Speaking skills, and are expected to explore challenging and unfamiliar works and ideas.
 Students also develop a critical understanding of the print and electronic media.
 Class work is directed towards ensuring that students become both confident and competent in comprehending, composing and that oral skills are developed through a range of formal and informal activities.

-Year 7 and 8 students complete language study courses in either Japanese or Chinese at the College.
+Year 7 and 8 students complete language study courses in Japanese at the College.
 Further study is optional.
 Our excellent teachers in the area are supported by technology tools, assistant teachers, exchange teachers and visiting Japanese students and teachers, providing students with the opportunity to communicate with native speakers.

 In Years 11 & 12 students can choose to study the following subjects: